Space Tourism: How Much Should You Save For A Space Trip?

 Freebies: Aside from the outer space trip, paid passengers are also given access to exclusive Virgin Group events like the G-force training, test flight celebrations in Mojave Desert and some trips with company founder Sir Richard Branson.

 4. SpaceX Dragon Space Trip

 Travel date: 2015

-Price: The company announced in 2012 that its target launching price for the trip is $140 Million (7-crew package) or $20M per seat
+Price: The company has announced that its target launching price for the trip is $140 million (7-crew package) or $20m per seat.

 Vehicle: Dragon capsule.
-This is a free-flying and reusable spacecraft that made headlines last year for being the first commercial space vehicle in history to attach successfully to NASA’s International Space Station (ISS) through its robotic arms.
-It is used to transport cargo and crew, for in-space technology demonstrations and scientific testings.
+This is a free-flying and reusable spacecraft that made headlines last year for being the first commercial space vehicle in history to successfully attach to NASA’s International Space Station (ISS) through its robotic arms.
+It is used to transport cargo and crew, for in-space technology demonstrations and scientific tests.
 With the Dragon space trip, one can ride this famous space shell.

 Company: Zero Gravity Corporation